Health Sciences

 The online Master of Public Health in Health Promotion program prepares students for careers in a variety of public health areas.
 The MPH program includes required coursework as outlined in the 2 year course plan presented here, and can be completed in as little as 2 years, or stretched out and completed at a part-time pace.

 Students progress through 9 core MPH courses, 3 concentration-specific courses, and 4 elective courses.
-Students also participate in a 6-credit applied practice experience at a public health agency.
+Students also participate in a 6-credit applied practice experience at a public health agency in their area.
 Within this internship experience, students also complete a graduate public health project and present this project to their classmates and stakeholders.

 MPH core courses include topics in biostatistics, epidemiology, social and structural determinants of health, behavior change counseling, environmental health, health policy and management, and research methods and program evaluation.